Accessibility Services | BCTC

 Welcome to the Accessibility Services webpage at Bluegrass Community & Technical College!

-We provide a full range of services to more than 500 students each year who have disabilities.
-We ensure equal access & full participation for persons with disabilities in higher education.
-We're guided by Section 504 of the Rehabilitation Act of 1973.
+We support over 500 students each year, ensuring equal access and full participation for individuals with disabilities in higher education, in accordance with Section 504 of the Rehabilitation Act of 1973.

-No accommodation meetings will be held during finals week.
+Please note: No accommodation meetings will be held during finals week or institutional closings.

 WHAT IS CONSIDERED A DISABILITY?

-• chronic health conditions (such as diabetes, epilepsy, HIV/AIDS, psychiatric disabilities, etc.)
+- Chronic health conditions (e.g., diabetes, epilepsy, HIV/AIDS, psychiatric disabilities)

-Students with temporary conditions (such as a broken arm or leg) may also be eligible for services.
+Students with temporary conditions (e.g., a broken arm or leg) may also qualify for services.

 Services, Resources, & Forms